Co-Investment with Payoff-Sharing Mechanism for Cooperative Decision-Making in Network Design Games: Co-investment with Payoff Sharing

+\item \textbf{Stage 2 (Co-investment and Payoff Sharing):} Operators pool their remaining resources, $\sum_{i \in \mathcal{I}} \beta_i B_i$, to jointly optimize the network and redistribute the resulting gains.

+\textit{Co-investment:} Operators collectively determine a joint strategy profile $h^{\mathrm{S_2}}$ to maximize the aggregate payoff, conditional on the equilibrium graph from Stage 1:

+\textit{Payoff Sharing:} The total cooperative utility is distributed according to a \gls{acr:nbs}, ensuring that no operator is worse off than in the pure non-cooperative outcome. \end{enumerate} \end{definition}

-We therefore propose a hybrid framework that blends competition and cooperation through a two-stage process.
-At its core is a co-investment with payoff-sharing mechanism designed to encourage strategic collaboration among self-interested operators, enabling joint ventures that can improve outcomes for both operators and users. \Cref{fig:model} summarizes the proposed approach.
-We introduce the co-investment ratio~$\beta_i\in [0,1]$, which allows each operator~$i$ to divide its budget into two components: a portion~$B_i\tup{1-\beta_i}$ reserved for the initial non-cooperative game, and a portion~$B_i\beta_i$ allocated to the cooperative investment stage.
-Starting from an initial network $\graph$, Stage 1 models a non-cooperative \gls{acr:ndg} where operators solve interdependent local optimization problems ($\mathsf{Loc}_i$) subject to their reduced budgets~$B_i \tup{1-\beta_i}$ (see~\Cref{sec:coinvestment}).
-This stage yields a \gls{acr:ne} strategy profile and the corresponding Stage 1 network layout $\graph^\mathrm{S1}$.
-In Stage 2, operators jointly design network expansions through a cooperative investment model~$\mathsf{Col}$.
-The resulting benefits are then allocated according to a payoff-sharing mechanism~$\mathsf{PoS}$ that takes into account the outcomes of the non-cooperative baseline~$\networkgame\tup{\cdot}$ (see \Cref{sec:coinvestment}).
+\Cref{fig:model} summarizes the proposed approach.
+Starting from an initial network $\graph$, Stage 1 models a non-cooperative \gls{acr:ndg}, yielding a \gls{acr:ne} strategy profile $h^\mathrm{S1}$ and the Stage 1 network layout $\graph^\mathrm{S1}$.
+In Stage 2, operators jointly design network expansions through a cooperative investment model~$\mathsf{Col}$, and the resulting benefits are allocated via the payoff-sharing mechanism~$\mathsf{PoS}$.
 The result is the final network configuration~$\graph^\mathrm{S2}$.

+\begin{remark}[Comparison with non-cooperative NDG] The Coopetitive NDG generalizes the standard non-cooperative framework in Section~\ref{sec:Network Design Game}.
+If the co-investment budget fraction is set to $\beta_i = 0$ for all $i$, the game reduces strictly to the non-cooperative \gls{acr:ndg} defined in Definition~\ref{def:NDG}.
+In addition, the two-stage formulation offers distinct advantages: \begin{enumerate} \item \textbf{Resource Pooling:} Unlike the strategic local optimization in \cref{eq:ndg}, where the decision space and objectives are confined to regional subnetworks, Co-investment extends the design scope to the overall network.
+This mitigates myopic, region-centric planning and allows the optimization to target system-wide efficiency.
+In addition, Co-investment relaxes budget restriction by pooling resources ($\sum b_i \leq \sum \beta_i B_i$).
+This enables the financing of high-cost, high-impact projects that would be financially infeasible for a single operator acting alone.

+\item \textbf{Pareto Improvement:} The payoff-sharing mechanism explicitly seeks Pareto-superior outcomes over the non-cooperative \gls{acr:ne}.
+The framework guarantees that the resulting network configuration is at least as beneficial to every stakeholder as the purely competitive outcome. \end{enumerate} \end{remark}